 - Establish additional sources of funding for subsidized affordable housing.
-An example of an initial regional investment in affordable housing, the \$50 million Bay Area Transit-Oriented Affordable Housing (TOAH) fund was seeded with a \$10 million investment from the MTC.
-But because there are simply too few units of housing that are affordable for workers who make less than the median wage, additional funding will be needed.
-For example, San Francisco has fewer than 40 rental units available for each 100 renters earning 30 percent or less of the metropolitan median wage, and that number dips below 30 units per 100 renters in Santa Clara and Alameda counties. - Advocate for local policies that lead to the production of permanently affordable housing (such as inclusionary zoning policies and impact fees).
+An example of an initial regional investment in affordable housing, the \$50 million Bay Area Transit-Oriented Affordable Housing (TOAH) fund was seeded with a \$10 million investment from the MTC.112 But because there are simply too few units of housing that are affordable for workers who make less than the median wage, additional funding will be needed.
+For example, San Francisco has fewer than 40 rental units available for each 100 renters earning 30 percent or less of the metropolitan median wage, and that number dips below 30 units per 100 renters in Santa Clara and Alameda counties.113 - Advocate for local policies that lead to the production of permanently affordable housing (such as inclusionary zoning policies and impact fees).
 Inclusionary zoning policies that mandate a certain percent of affordable housing to be located within a new marketrate development can be powerful tools for ensuring a diverse housing stock.
-But their future is currently in limbo as a result of legal cases and pending legislation.
-Local entities should pressure state lawmakers to keep considering inclusionary zoning.
+But their future is currently in limbo as a result of legal cases and pending legislation.114 Local entities should pressure state lawmakers to keep considering inclusionary zoning.
 In the meantime, local impact fees are one option that can provide funding to produce affordable housing.
-Impact fees are charged surrounding housing is an town center that includes both jobs and housing example of a transit-oriented adjacent to a BART station.
+Impact fees are charged to developers of market-rate housing based on the projected demand for affordable housing based on spending patterns of residents in the market-rate housing.
+But if set too high, such impact fees can inadvertently reduce the overall construction of housing.
+A better long-term option is for cities to seek new funding sources that don't tie affordable housing to new development alone but distribute the cost more broadly, to many property owners or taxpayers.
+Local General Obligation bonds or parcel taxes are two options that distribute costs more broadly.